-The Confederate Memorial on UNC-Chapel Hill's McCorkle Place, known as "Silent Sam," has stood for more than 100 years.
-For nearly half that time, the monument has been the subject of controversy.
+The Confederate Memorial on UNC-Chapel Hill's McCorkle Place, known as "Silent Sam," stood on campus from 1913-2019.
+For nearly half that time, the monument was been the subject of controversy.
 Students, faculty, administrators, and alumni have debated, often passionately, about the original intent of the monument and its purpose and meaning for UNC today.

-This guide was created by University Archives staff members in 2016.
-As new documents related to the Confederate Monument are acquired or discovered, they will be added to the "Archival Resources" section of the guide.
+This guide was created by University Archives staff members in 2016 and focuses primarily on the history of the monument and student activism from the late 1960s through the early 2000s.
 If you have questions or comments about this guide or the resources listed, please contact Wilson Library: firstname.lastname@example.org.